Creating a rock solid referral network

 You only have so much time for networking and developing your contact base so invest it wisely to get the best return for your efforts.

 Ask around for the groups that your current contacts value and explore why.
-Look beyond the obvious ones to special interest forums, charities, breakfast or lunch clubs, trade associations and professional bodies etc.
+Look beyond the obvious ones to special interest forums, charities, trade associations and professional bodies etc.

 You may need to try and test a few groups to see which holds the most potential.
 Once you’ve discovered a good one then stick with it.
 Referrals will start to flow when you become a familiar face within the group.
 Be an active member and, if possible, offer some of your expertise for the greater good of the group.
 This will enable people to see, understand and grasp your business offering and proposition that much more easily.